 10 – Partner with local company’s, cross promote

 Let’s face it – you are going to need help pulling off a successful company anniversary promotion.
 And chances are, those partners will be in your same town.
 From the graphic designer to printer to the corner party store, you’ll be amazed at how many people you’ll need to lean on.
-Plus, if you are mention you’d like to promote them on your website, through social media, or thank you notes, they might just provide you with some extras or cross promotion in kind.
+Plus, if you mention you’d like to promote them on your website, through social media, or thank you notes, they might just provide you with some extras or cross promote-in-kind.
 It’s always worth it to ask.
 Need referrals, ask iKANDE.
 We’re always happy to share.

 11 – Decorate

 From the office, to your staff’s desks or even customers offices, make sure your sense of fun and celebration reach as far as possible.